-Dr. Sara Juengst is a visiting lecturer at UNC Charlotte.
+Dr. Sara Juengst is an assistant professor at UNC Charlotte.
 She specializes in bioarchaeology and Andean archaeology.
 She has conducted research in Bolivia and Peru and plans to begin a project in Ecuador in Summer 2017.
 She has also worked locally, assisting with field projects in the Southeastern United States when possible.
 Dr. Juengst is particularly interested in using human skeletal remains to investigates people’s identities and social structures in the past.
 She has also worked with human remains to evaluate past medical practices (trepanation or skull surgery) and violence levels within past Andean populations.

 RESEARCH TOPICS/AREAS OF EXPERTISE: